 I wash my hair infrequently, to say the least.
 Maybe thrice a week... sometimes more if I get some extra workouts in, but usually just the three times (in fact, I once lied to my husband about the last time I showered, #marriage).

 When I do bone up and wash it, I use shampoo and conditioner like humans do.
 I try to use sulfate-free products, and I've tried so many of them.
 A lot of the sulfate-free shampoos I've tried have been disappointing.
 Many don't suds up well, and I wind up shampooing twice or even three times before my head feels clean.
 Not fun or resourceful.

 A while back, I decided to take a break from expensive shampoo (that wasn't even working anyway) and turn back the clock to 1998: I bought some Pantene Pro-V Curl Perfection.
 It was actually pretty awesome at first and delivered volume like only nasty sulfates can.
 But then suddenly I remembered that sulfates aren't friends and my scalp was suffering, so the Pantene went bye-bye.

 Lately I have been struggling with some volume issues, and this product helps a lot.
 Between shampoos, I like Aveda's Hair Potion, which is this miraculous dry shampoo-like substance.
 It's a powder that sort of disappears when you sprinkle it on and work it into your scalp.
-It is creepy but effective in getting the volume back to level 10 (or at least level 7).
+It is creepy but effective in getting the volume back to level 10 (or at least 6 or 7?).
 It's particularly nice if you do some light yoga and don't want to shower before you have to go to work.
 P.S.
-That's never happened to me because I do not wake up early to do anything, let alone yoga.
+That's never happened to me because I do not wake up early to do anything before work, let alone yoga, lol.